 The EDITranslator Components

-The component will convert a document from the format specified by InputFormat to the format specified by OutputFormat.
+The class will convert a document from the format specified by InputFormat to the format specified by OutputFormat.
 In practice this allows for converting to XML or JSON from EDI and vice versa.

 Before translating from EDI to XML or JSON it is recommended to load a schema using the LoadSchema method.
 This ensures additional information can be included in the XML or JSON document.
 If a schema is specified the XML or JSON will include types and descriptions as element attributes which are useful for interpreting the data.